 “I’m limited to my work.
 I have to be inside, on a concrete floor and have the designated tooling that the government requires me to have.
 Every year, I get audited on this tooling when I have to renew my license,” the resident said.

-“If you are a part of the BC truckers association, you can do an inspection anywhere.
+“If you are a part of the Northern BC Truckers Association, you can do an inspection anywhere.
 You can do it remotely.
 You don’t need to have any tools,” he added.

 Felhauer says that the CVSE still inspects NBCTA facilities and holds them to the same standard as other commercial inspection facilities.